 Is it any good?

+SEVEN PSYCHOPATHS is terrific.
 Acclaimed Irish playwright Martin McDonagh won an Oscar for his short film Six Shooter (2005) and received a screenwriting nomination for his feature debut In Bruges (2008).
-With the terrific SEVEN PSYCOPATHS, he continues to mix crime and dark comedy, but this time he adds a layer of self-awareness, deconstructing both the writing process and the need for conflict (and/or violence) in writing.
+Here, he continues to mix crime and dark comedy, but this time he adds a layer of self-awareness, deconstructing both the writing process and the need for conflict (and/or violence) in writing.

 Miraculously, like Spike Jonze and Charlie Kaufman's Adaptation (2002), Seven Psychopaths manages to deftly juggle characters, humor, and its lofty ideas without dropping anything or giving anything away too soon.
 In spite of the movie's immense cleverness, it has a genuine affection for its trio of misfits, and they have a genuine affection for one another, too.
 Best of all is not so much McDonagh's one-liners but rather the conversations between characters, which tend to grow funnier the longer they go on (just listen to the one about "an eye for an eye").

 Families can talk about Seven Psycopaths' violence.
 Is violence necessary to tell a good story?
 Why do the characters discuss violence?
 Do you agree with their conclusions?

 How does the movie portray the main character's drinking problem?
 Do the consequences seem realistic?
 How does it compare to other depictions in movies/on TV?

 There's a brief comment about how the fictitious screenplay in the story has no strong female characters.
 How are women characters represented in the real movie?
 How does the comment relate to it?